Angry Chinese want information on missing Malaysia Airlines flight

 Some Chinese media reported that he meant a place in Vietnam called Nanming.
 It was unclear exactly what he was talking about.

-Chinese media outlets took to their official Weibo microblogs to criticise the airline for taking so long to announce what was going on and for refusing to answer questions.
+Chinese media outlets took to their official Weibo microblogs to criticize the airline for taking so long to announce what was going on and for refusing to answer questions.

 "Malaysia Airlines, why did you wait for five hours after losing contact with the aircraft to first announce the news, and why did you only have a news conference after almost 13 hours?" the official Xinhua news agency wrote on one of its Weibo accounts.